| Title |

 -

-south axis.
-The climate changes, which makes it hard to spread
+north south axis.
+The climate changes, which makes it hard

-crops because you couldn't gradually expand inch by inch;
+to spread crops because you couldn't gradually expand inch

 -